MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-data-privacy.md

 - What are your requirements, per classification, for data in-transit encryption?
 - What are your requirements, per classification, for data in-use encryption?

 For key management, encryption keys can be either platform managed, or customer managed.
-Microsoft has documented key management in Azure to help you choose a key management solution.
+Microsoft documented key management in Azure to help you choose a key management solution.
 For more information, see [Overview of Key Management in Azure](/azure/security/fundamentals/key-management) and [How to choose the right key management solution](/azure/security/fundamentals/key-management-choose).

-Microsoft has published documentation explaining [Azure Data encryption at rest](/azure/security/fundamentals/encryption-atrest) and [data encryption models](/azure/security/fundamentals/encryption-models) which help you understand the encryption options which are available.
+Microsoft published documentation explaining [Azure Data encryption at rest](/azure/security/fundamentals/encryption-atrest) and [data encryption models](/azure/security/fundamentals/encryption-models) which help you understand the encryption options which are available.

 Microsoft gives customers the ability to use [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol to protect data when it's traveling between the cloud services and customers.
 For more information, see [Encryption of data in transit](/azure/security/fundamentals/encryption-overview#encryption-of-data-in-transit).

-If your scenario requires that data remains encrypted in-use, Azure Confidential Computing threat model aims to reduce trust or remove the ability for a cloud provider operator or other actors in the tenant's domain accessing code and data while it's being executed.
+If your scenario requires data to remain encrypted in-use, Azure Confidential Computing threat model aims to minimize trust or remove the possibility of a cloud provider operator or other actors in the tenant's domain accessing code and data during execution.

 For the latest Azure Confidential Computing offerings, see [Azure confidential computing products](/azure/confidential-computing/overview-azure-products).

 ## Data Governance

-After you have defined the policies for deployment of allowed Azure services, you must decide how you grant access to the data product.
+After you define the policies for deployment of allowed Azure services, you must decide how you grant access to the data product.

 If you have a data governance solution such as [Microsoft Purview](/purview/purview) or [Azure Databricks Unity Catalog](/azure/databricks/data-governance/unity-catalog/), then you can create data assets/product for enriched and curated data lake layers.
 Ensure that you set the permissions within the data catalog to secure those data objects.